bearlyrunning/FindingTheNeedleWorkshop/go/normalizer/README.md

 <TODO: Implement me!>
 ```

-These changes need to take place in separate directories.
+These changes need to take place in separate files.
 We recommend completing this section in the following order:

-1. `dns/dns.go`, with unit tests in `dns/dns_test.go`.
+1. `dns.go`, with unit tests in `dns_test.go`.
-2. `netflow/netflow.go`, with unit tests in `netflow/netflow_test.go`.
+2. `netflow.go`, with unit tests in `netflow_test.go`.
-3. `execution/execution.go`, with unit tests in `execution/execution_test.go`.
+3. `execution.go`, with unit tests in `execution_test.go`.

 ## Input and Output locations